bilalrahim/Machine-Learning/README.md

 # Machine-Learning
-Each concept is in a different folder. \n
+Each concept is in a different folder. </br>
 Each folder has the dataset along with python file.